 F# is about clarity of thinking and expression - “computational thinking made manifest” - and is loved by academics and researchers for bringing clear, concise problem solving techniques developed in academia into practice.
 F# is both based on academic research and acts as an inspiration for thousands of students and researchers worldwide.

 Many of the standard F# features (including active patterns and asynchronous workflows) have been described in academic literature, and many research projects build on top of F#.
-They fall into the following areas:

 Functional programming - publications about core F# language features including active patterns and intialization of mutually recursive values.